gemmanewton1/wit-hackathon-ui/mongo-init/README.md

 # MongoDB Initialization Scripts Guide

 This guide explains how to use the MongoDB setup scripts (`.js` files) with your Docker-based development environment.
 These scripts help you automatically create collections, enforce schema validation, and seed initial data for your hackathon project.
+Setup.js is connected tp the database but dummySetup.js is just another example of the kind of data schema you could have.

 ---